 |50-Day Moving Average||$3.85|

 (Source: “GrowGeneration Corp.
 (GRWG),” Yahoo!
 Finance, last accessed August 9, 2019.)

-GRWG stock was a bit volatile in the first half of 2019, but turned bullish at the end of June.
-Since that time, the company announced that it closed on $12.8 million in a private placement, named former Home Depot Inc (NYSE:HD) CEO Bob Nardelli as its new Strategic Senior Advisor, and reported record second-quarter revenue and net income.
+GrowGeneration stock was a bit volatile in the first half of 2019, but turned bullish at the end of June.
+Since then, the company has closed on a $12.8-million private placement deal, named former Home Depot Inc (NYSE:HD) CEO Bob Nardelli as its new strategic senior advisor, and reported record second-quarter revenue and net income.

-The company is up more than 120% year-to-date but could still double from current levels over the coming quarters.
+GRWG stock is up more than 120% year-to-date but it could still double from its current level over the coming quarters.

 Chart courtesy of StockCharts.com

 On August 8, GrowGeneration announced that its second-quarter revenue for the period ended June 30, 2019 increased 172% year-over-year from $7.2 million to $19.5 million.